 What is the Noble Eightfold Path?

-The Noble Eightfold Path, often referred to as the Middle Way, is a fundamental teaching in Buddhism, functioning as a guiding compass towards the attainment of enlightenment.
 It offers a structured approach to eradicate suffering, called dukkha in Buddhism, a central tenet encapsulated in the Four Noble Truths.
 Each element of the Path is interrelated, converging towards a comprehensive practice that cultivates wisdom, ethical conduct and mental discipline.

 - Right View: This entails a profound comprehension of the Four Noble Truths: the reality of suffering, the cause of suffering, the end of suffering, and the path leading to the cessation of suffering.
 Right view also includes recognizing the impermanent and interdependent nature of all phenomena, the absence of a fixed self (anatta), and the principle of cause and effect (karma).